 - Companies that use automated emails are 133% more likely to coincide with the customers’ purchase cycle.

-- Personalized emails generate about 6 times more revenue than non-personalized emails.
+- Personalized emails generate about 6x more revenue than non-personalized emails.

 These points only validate that drip campaigns can generate better results than email blasts without spamming your customers.
 You can segment your users and send drip email campaigns accordingly.
 For instance, you can have drip campaigns to educate your users or reward them or convince them to try a new product or service, and so on.
 Customer list segmentation goes hand-in-hand with the success of your drip marketing campaign.